LoganHild/Code-Refactor/README.md

-# Code-Refactor
+# Horiseon Refactor

-Main focus of this project was to work with some existing code and refactor it.
-It was working on making some semantic tags, simplifying repetitive CSS, getting navigation links to work correctly, and adding comments to explain those changes.
+## Description
+Main focus of this project was to refactor the code for the Horiseon Social Solutions website for better accessibility.
+Semantic tags and alternate attributes were added in order to increase the accessibility of the web page.
+The links in the navigation bar were also altered to take users to the correct portion of the page.
+The title was changed to be more concise and descriptive as well as optimizing the position in search engines.

 ## Link to Deployed webpage.
 https://loganhild.github.io/Horiseon-Refactor/